 I recently had the pleasure of getting a candy sneak preview.
-Crown Candies sent me two boxes of their Borrachitos (Spanish for a little drunk, and a traditional Mexican treat, apparently).
-I got one each of their two available flavors: Tequila and Licor de Cafe.
+Crown Candies sent me two boxes of their Borrachitos candy (Spanish for a little drunk, and a traditional Mexican treat, apparently).
+I got one each of their two available flavors: Borrachitos de Tequila y de Licor de Cafe.

 The Licor de Cafe had a lovely strong coffee liqueur flavor to it in addition to its caramel notes.
 I noticed an initial, barely perceptible mustiness to it, probably from the paper liner, but it wasn’t present enough for friends to notice when I shared the borrachitos.
 My band director proclaimed them to be “very good,” and he’s got a doctorate in music education (sorry; inside YUB joke).

-The Tequila borrachitos (left three in below photo) were lighter in color than the Licor de Cafe flavored ones (right three below) – more golden than brown – and their mustiness was a little stronger, probably because they had a double-layered paper liner.
+The Borrachitos de Tequila (left three in above photo) were lighter in color than the Licor de Cafe flavored ones (right three above) – more golden than brown – and their mustiness was a little stronger, probably because they had a double-layered paper liner.
 David from Crown Candies assures me that they’ve stopped using the double layer and that they’re looking into plastic separators, so that should resolve that issue.
 He was so confident that he sent me a third box of borrachitos with the new packaging to taste, but I haven’t had a chance to get them yet because I’ve been out of town and without access to my PO box.

 The Tequila borrachitos were also strong!
 They immediately taste of caramel, and then whoosh comes the alcohol flavor.
 I’m not hardcore enough to enjoy the Tequila flavor, but I think tequila lovers/hard liquor connoisseurs would enjoy it.
 The Licor de Cafe flavor was just right for me, with it’s slight but innocuous alcohol tinge.
 An O for the tequila.